usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

 There will be two exams.
 The exams are *not* comprehensive.
 See [Important Dates](#important-dates) for the exam dates.
 You must receive an average C letter grade or higher on at least one exam.
 See the [Pass Requirements](#pass-requirements) for more.

-Instead of a final exam, students will have a final coding interview graded during finals week.
+Instead of a final exam, students will have a individually scheduled final coding interview graded during finals week.

 #### Labs

 Lab programming assignments are assigned on a semi-weekly basis, and usually due the following week.

-Partial grades are given for lab assignments; grades will be proportional to the correctly implemented functionalities.

 #### Projects